-For hospital procedures which are not classified as a medical emergency, the wait can be lengthy – sometimes over a year.
+For hospital procedures which are not a medical emergency, the wait can be lengthy – sometimes over a year.
 This can vary by treatment and the state you live in.
-For instance, the median wait time for a knee replacement in 2014-15 was 191 days, with a number of patients waiting over a year.
-For the same period, those needing ear, nose and throat surgery in NSW need to wait almost five times as long as those in QLD+.
+In 2016-2017 public patients had higher average waiting times for all of the 25 most common intended procedures when compared to private health insurance funded patients.
+For example, knee replacements had an average 211 days to wait for surgery, with a number of patients waiting over a year.

 Cover beyond Medicare

 Regular trips to dentist and physio can add up.
 That’s where extras cover (also known as ancillary cover) can help.
-Depending on the type of extras cover you choose, after you serve your waiting periods you’ll be able to claim money back for some of the costs of everyday health services that may not be covered by Medicare - like dental, physio and optical - up to your yearly cover limits.
-Some of the more comprehensive covers will include a wide range of services like remedial massage, acupuncture, naturopathy, health aids and appliances and dietitian consultations.
+Depending on the type of extras cover you choose, after you serve your waiting periods you’ll be able to claim money back for a range of health services that may not be covered by Medicare - like dental, physio and optical - up to your yearly cover limits.
+Some of the more comprehensive covers will include a wide range of services like remedial massage, acupuncture, health aids and appliances and dietitian consultations.

 Save money with health cover

 There’s also the Government’s Medicare Levy Surcharge (MLS).
 To help fund healthcare, most Australian residents pay a Medicare Levy of 2% of their taxable income.
-In addition to this, if you earn over $90,000 (singles), or over $180,000 (couples/ families) and don’t have appropriate hospital cover, you may have to pay an extra 1-1.5% tax - more than the cost of some of our hospital covers.
+In addition to this, if you earn over $90,000 (singles), or over $180,000 (couples/ families) and don’t have appropriate hospital cover, you may have to pay an extra 1-1.5% tax - known as the MLS.

 Money back in your pocket